ZewoGraveyard/Router/README.md

 That way, with routes `/hello/world`, `/hello/:greeting`, and `/hello/*`, `/hello/world` would get matched by only the static route and not by the parameter or wildcard routes.

 ### Composing Routers
 A router can quickly become huge or have a lot of repetitive routes.
-To this issue, `Router` comes with the ability to compose routers together.
+To address this issue, `Router` comes with the ability to compose routers together.

 Take this router, for example: